NNPDF/nnpdf/doc/sphinx/source/get-started/python-tools.md

 # Tools for developing with the Python programming language

-This page summarizes auxiliary Python tools that we use commonly to develop the project.
+This page summarizes auxiliary Python tools that we commonly use to develop the project.
 Note that this page is meant to be a quick index.
 Consult the documentation on each specific tool for details.

 ## Python editors

-  - The [Sypder editor](https://www.spyder-ide.org/) is good for getting started with scientific Python coding, because of various inspection and interactive features.
+  - The [Spyder editor](https://www.spyder-ide.org/) is good for getting started with scientific Python coding, because of various inspection and interactive features.
   - [`vscode`](https://code.visualstudio.com/) is a more full featured editor.